European Qualifications Passport for Refugees

 In 2016, the methodology was successfully tested in Norway in a project called NOKUT's Qualifications Passport for Refugees.
 Crucial in the development of the methodology by NOKUT were Terje Mørland, Director General and Marina Malgina, Head of the Refugee Section.

 One year later, in 2017, the European Qualifications Passport for Refugees is being tested in Greece in a project run by the Council of Europe, Hellenic Ministry of Education, Research and Religious Affairs, and in cooperation with UNHCR and ENIC-NARIC recognition offices from Greece, Italy, Norway and the United Kingdom.
 The first documents were issued in Athens in March 2017.
+See the quick video below from the World Economic Forum.

 Central in the development of the European Qualifications Passport for Refugees is Sjur Bergan (Head of Education Department) and Sarah Keating (Head of Co-operation and Capacity Building Division) of Council of Europe, and Magda Trandallidi (Head of European Union Unit) and Maria Fassari (Head of International Relations Unit) at Hellenic Ministry of Education, Research and Religious Affairs.